everruler12/roam2github/README.md

 ## Multi Graph Backups in Same Repo

 You can now backup multiple graphs without having to create a new GitHub repo.
-Just add them to your `R2G_GRAPH` Secret in separate lines, or separated by a comma.
+Just add them to your `R2G_GRAPH` Secret in separate lines, or separated by commas.

 ## Support / Donations